YourNiceCv

 Structure is Everything: The Foundation of ATS Success

 When it comes to Applicant Tracking Systems (ATS), design takes a back seat to structure.
-A beautifully formatted, highly visual CV is completely useless if the ATS parses it into a jumbled mess of characters.
+A beautifully formatted, highly visual resume is completely useless if the ATS parses it into a jumbled mess of characters.

 Candidates often confuse 'standing out' with 'looking different.'
 To an ATS, looking different just means being unreadable.
 You stand out by having the right keywords in a perfectly structured, easily parsed document.

-— David ChenSenior Recruitment Consultant, London
+— David ChenSenior Recruitment Consultant, New York

 1. Fonts and Typography

 The fonts you choose play a critical role in ATS readability.
-While you might be tempted to use a unique, custom font downloaded from the internet to make your CV look modern, this is a dangerous game.
+While you might be tempted to use a unique, custom font downloaded from the internet to make your resume look modern, this is a dangerous game.

 If the ATS does not have your custom font in its system library, it may substitute it with a default font (ruining your layout) or, worse, fail to read the text entirely, rendering it as unreadable symbols or blank spaces.